grasph/wrapit/doc/config.md

 #              and its member functions
 propagation_mode    = "types"

+# Switch for the genration of field and variable accessors
+fields_and_variables = true

 # List of class inheritance mapping specification, to be used for classes
 # with multinheritance to specify the inheritance to be mapped to Julia,
 # as only single inheritance is supported.